Advanced Vocab Words - Set 8 Flashcards

 35

-# Which vocabulary word means the following? adj. of crucial importance ## Footnote *Hint: starts with "p"*
+# Name the vocab term: adj. of crucial importance ## Footnote *Hint: starts with "p"*

 pivotal ## Footnote synonyms: critical, crucial, essential, key, significant His research proved to be _pivotal_ in the development of new treatments.